 Having pathological myopia can cause changes to your vision in the long term, but much can be done to help you make the most of your remaining vision and adapt to any changes.

 There are lots of things that you can do to make the most of your remaining vision.
 Making things bigger, using brighter lighting or using colour can all help towards making things easier to see.
-There is more about this in our leaflet called "Starting out - Making the most of your sight" which is available from our Helpline on 0303 123 9999.
+There is more about this in our “Starting out: making the most of your sight” leaflet, which is available from our Helpline on 0303 123 9999, or you can download it below.

 You can also ask your ophthalmologist, optician or GP to refer you to your local low vision service, which can provide you with magnifiers to help with reading and advice on lighting to help you make the most of your sight.
 Local social services should also be able to offer you information on being safe in your home and getting out and about safely.
 If you need it, they should also be able to offer you some practical mobility training to give you more confidence when you are out.